-No doubt about it, the newly announced Samsung Galaxy S6 and S6 Edge are premium smartphones that will attract lots of interest.
-The fact is that its metal finish can be an added advantage.
+The newly-announced Samsung Galaxy S6 and S6 Edge are premium smartphones that will attract lots of interest.
+Its metal finish can be an added advantage.

 Also, the Galaxy S6 is expected to be available in four different colours – gold, white and black and “blue topaz”.

-However, the electronic giant have done away with some favourite features that differentiate their devices, especially the Samsung Galaxy series from others like Apple’s iPhone.
+However, the electronic giant has done away with some favourite features that differentiate their devices, especially the Samsung Galaxy series from others like Apple’s iPhone.

 Stuff I hate about Samsung Galaxy S6